mbarbin/bopkit/stdlib/bopboard/README.md

 Using bopboard requires to install the bopkit package.
-The bopboard executable is installed via dune-sites in the bopkit's libexec directory, where the simulator knowns to find it.
+The bopboard executable is installed via dune-sites in the bopkit's libexec directory, where the simulator knows to find it.

 ## Usage in bopkit file